brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 # Building the Brightbox Cloud autoscaler

-Extract the repository to a machine running docker and then run the make command from the cluster-autoscaler directory
+Extract the repository to a machine running docker and then run the make command

 ```
-$ BUILD_TAGS=brightbox REGISTRY=brightbox make container
+$ make build
 ```

 This builds an autoscaler containing only the Brightbox Cloud provider, tagged as `brightbox/cluster-autoscaler-brightbox:dev`.